habuka036/wakame-vdc-wiki/en/install-guide.md

     NODE_ID=demo1

 Now our HVA process will start up with `demo1` as its `node id`.
-Next we need to add a database entry to let Wakame-vdc know how much memory, cpu power and disk space it has available, etc.
+Next we need to add a database entry to let Wakame-vdc know how much memory, CPU power and disk space it has available, etc.

 We can use the `vdc-manage` cli to do this.
 Of course the parameters of this command will vary depending on the capacity of your HVA.
 Adjust them accordingly.